balena-io/docs/pages/learn/accounts/enterprise-sso.md

 <!-- TODO: Update to latest screenshot -->
 <img alt="Login page with Enterprise SSO login highlighted." src="/img/common/saml/login-page.png" width="60%">

-__Warning:__ Once you have enabled SAML, you can no longer log in using a `password` and should always use the SSO login method.
+Once you have enabled SAML, you can no longer log in using a `password` and should always use the SSO login method.

 ## FAQs

 #### How do I set up an Identity Provider?
 Each SAML Identity Provider (IdP) has its own unique implementation and terminology, which can result in variations in the configuration process.
-While it is not feasible to provide detailed configuration guidelines for every IdP, we have included example guides for two of the major providers: [Microsoft Entra ID (formerly Azure Active Directory)](/learn/accounts/idp-setup/microsoft-entra-saml-setup/) and [Google Workspace SAML](/learn/accounts/idp-setup/google-workspace-saml-setup/).
+While it is not feasible to provide detailed configuration guidelines for every IdP, we have included example guides for two of the major providers: [Microsoft Entra ID (formerly Azure Active Directory)][ms-saml] and [Google Workspace SAML](/learn/accounts/idp-setup/google-workspace-saml-setup/).
 These examples are designed to help you understand the necessary steps and how to configure your own provider effectively.

 #### Can I enforce SAML on all users in my organization?
 It is not yet possible to enforce SAML authentication across your entire organization, but this is a feature we plan to add in the near future.